Families First Community Advisory Board

 - Elizabeth Fournet, Chairman of the board, One Bank Tennessee

 *Appointees from the Business Community and Non-profit Community will be added to the board.

-The Families First Community Advisory Board (FFCAB) meets every third Tuesday of the month* and members of the public are permitted to attend board meetings in-person or view board meetings streaming online.
+The Families First Community Advisory Board (FFCAB) meets quarterly and members of the public are permitted to attend board meetings in-person or view board meetings streaming online.

 312 Rosa L Parks Blvd

 - FFCAB Briefing Book

 - FFCAB Kickoff Presentation

 September 21, 2021 Meeting Materials

 February 15, 2022 Meeting Materials